 The toughest choice for me is the fifth one.
 It didn’t take me long to settle on the songs above – or the fourth, third, second, and top songs.
 (Two of the top five belong to Trịnh Công Sơn; can you guess which songs?)
 For the fifth spot, I wanted to continue on the theme of romantic love and loss from selection #6.
 I thought of several possibilities.

-Of the ten songs on this list, this is the only one that tells a story.
+Of the ten songs on this list, this is the only one that tells a story: a true ballad.
 It is based on a true story, now told in slightly different versions, about two young lovers in South Vietnam: Phạm Thái and Nguyễn Thị Mộng Thường.
 Because of its personal nature and the artistry of the lyrics and melody, this ballad has been very popular among Vietnamese.
 One should always be cautious with comparisons, but I am inclined to think of it as the Vietnamese equivalent of “Where Do I Begin,” the theme song of the movie Love Story that came out two or three years earlier.

 Of the eight or nine composers in this compilation of mine – I’m still debating between two songs by two different authors – Vĩnh Điện is by far the least known.
 An officer in the South Vietnamese military, he was, I believe, many years younger than the other songwriters on my list.
 [Correction: He was in fact older than Trần Thiện Thanh – see comment below from Jason Gibbs.]
 His output in the Republican South was modest, as fewer than ten songs were recorded before 1975.
 My favorite is Vết Thương Sỏi Đá, “The Heavy Wound,” which has to do with the pain of romantic love than suffering from warfare.
 Check it out, below or from the website that bears its author’s name.